(Image 1) Students examining a John Deere combine (Image 2) Dr. Troy Runge assessing lab sample (Image 3) Student tending to experiment in the field

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

 For well-prepared advanced students, the program may accept prior graduate coursework from other institutions toward the minimum graduate degree credit and minimum graduate coursework (50%) requirement.
 The minimum graduate residence credit requirement can be satisfied only with courses taken as a graduate student at UW–Madison.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
 Up to 6 research credits received for the master’s degree may be transferred from another accredited institution.
 No other research credit may be transferred.
-Eighteen (18) Master’s course credits earned from another institution may be transferred towards the PhD.
-Additional credits need to be approved by the BSE Graduate Instruction and Research committee.
+Eighteen (18) master’s course credits earned from another institution may be transferred towards the PhD.
+Additional credits need to be approved by the Biological Systems Engineering Graduate Instruction and Research committee.

 Probation

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 15 credits